-I added the pumpkin spice because it is fall and who doesn’t love an extra shot of spice in their desserts?!
-Plus, I think that those autumn spices of cloves, allspice, and cinnamon pair well with the coconut flavor.
+I added the pumpkin spice to this Coconut Spice Parfait Shooters Recipe because it is fall and who doesn’t love an extra shot of spice in their desserts?!
+Plus, I think that those autumn spices of cloves, allspice, and cinnamon pair well with the coconut flavour.

 10-20 dry cookies, like Biscoff (or biscotti)*